Azizultra32/aiwebdash-macair1/README.md

 ## Development Setup

-1. After cloning the repository, make sure you are using **Node 20**.
+1. After cloning the repository, make sure you are using **Node 20 or later**.
 Run `nvm use` (the repository includes a `.nvmrc` file) and then install the dependencies with the setup script:

    ```bash
    ./setup.sh